Sandro Carrara

 Eurostar Project NUTRISENS

 Development and characterization of the individual ion selective ISFET sensors and their integration into a multi-ISFET sensor head.
-New membranes for selected ions (e.g., K , NO3–, NH4 , and H2PO4–) are realized based on the recipes used for already established ion-selective membranes.
-Adapting ionophore-bearing, selective membranes to MICROSENS’ ISFET devices with dedicated selective membrane synthesis, deposition, and testing with respect the specifications required by the application of water-plants monitoring.
+New membranes for selected ions (e.g., K , NO3&, NH4 , and H2PO4&) are realized based on the recipes used for already established ion-selective membranes.
+Adapting ionophore-bearing, selective membranes to MICROSENS' ISFET devices with dedicated selective membrane synthesis, deposition, and testing with respect the specifications required by the application of water-plants monitoring.
 The packaging of multi-ISFET probes, holding individual sensors, will be designed and realized as will its housing.
 The design of the latter is dedicated by the constraints given by the micro FLOAT.
 The multi-sensor module together with an integrated miniature reference electrode will then be evaluated with respect to the basic NUTRISENS specifications

 Radiation-Tolerance Humidity-Sensor for High-Energy Physics

-The “next” generation (after 2025) of high-energy Physics detectors are going to be even more silicon-based.
-The number of channels is surpassing the billion (for a volume of ~20 m3) with very high current densities and power consumption close to 250 kW.
+and power consumption close to 250 kW.
 Cooling is then indispensable both for removal of the produced heat and for avoiding thermal runaway due to the temperature increase induced by the sensor leakage current.
 The cooling temperatures will range between -35 and -25 degrees Celsius.
-At those temperatures, vapour condensation may result in dramatic detector’s damages.
+At those temperatures, vapour condensation may result in dramatic detector's damages.
 In order to prevent damages by vapour condensation, relative humidity needs reliable and detailed monitoring.
 To be accurate the dew point temperature has to be monitored but the detectors are equipped with millions of radiation hard temperature sensors that can be combined with a relative humidity measurement in order to give the dew point value.
 However, the performance of any relative humidity sensor operating in high-energy detectors is highly degraded.
 Therefore, the main goal of this research is to develop the humidity sensor that will survive in such an environment.

 SWEASE (Smart WEArable Sensors for E-Health applications)